-- (c) hear and determine matters related to default in the payment of maintenance when such payment was ordered by a Court, including ordering the committal of a person who has defaulted; - (d) hear an application for and issuance of a Protection Order and its enforcement under the Domestic Violence Act; and Chap.
+- (c) hear and determine matters related to default in the payment of maintenance when such payment was ordered by a Court, including ordering the committal of a person who has defaulted; - (d) hear an application for and issue and enforce a Protection Order under the Domestic Violence Act; and Chap.
 45:56 - (e) grant any other relief as is applicable in the circumstances.